Odds Bodkin Zoom Appearances Work!

 In Odds’ modern-language version, he uses a cast of character voices including Gaia, Ouranos, Rhea the Fertile, King Cronus the Child Eater and Zeus as a child, teen and adult schemer, plus voices for hideous baby cyclopses and other infernal creatures.
 In the lore introduction on Celtic harp, Odds briefly discusses Gaia Theory—that Earth is a self-regulating organism––and how ancient seas of the Paleozoic are named after Titans.
 The tale itself is scored throughout with cosmic themes on modal 12-string guitar.

-Most recently performed at UCBoulder, University of New Hampshire and the Boulder Climate Symposium.
+Most recently performed at UCBoulder, University of New Hampshire and the Boulder Climate Symposium and over ZOOM.

 Originally commissioned by the Art Institute of Chicago, Bodkin sets the myth of the Greek hero Hercules as a first-person confession of Hercules himself, now in the Underworld and freshly dead.
 Hades and Persephone, King and Queen of the Dead, refuse to free him to Olympus, as he’s been promised, until he tells them his life story.
 Reluctantly, Hercules tells the tale of his strange birth and princely boyhood, of his teen years of rage and murder, and finally of a madness during which he kills his wife and children.
 The only way to escape his guilt is to perform twelve impossible labors for his weak cousin Eurystheus.
 The Nemean Lion.
 The Hydra.
 The Stag of Artemis.
 The Augean Stables.
 The Birds of Brass.
 The Apples of the Hesperides.
 On and on.
 If he survives, Hercules can love again.
 But can he forgive those who have shamed him?
 Especially his cousin, who has been trying to kill him all along?
 The tale ends with an explosive moment of empathy, as for the first time Hercules sees himself through someone else’s eyes.